Infineon/mtb-example-ml-gesture-classification/README.md

-9. Perform a side-to-side movement (left <-> right) continuously, confirm that the UART terminal prints the gesture as [**Side-to-side**](https://github.com/Infineon/mtb-example-ml-gesture-classification/blob/master/images/side-to-side.gif), and the confidence increases past 97%.
-For best results, repeatedly perform a one-foot-wide left-to-right movement in half-a-second.
+9. Perform a side-to-side movement (left <-> right) continuously.
+Confirm that the UART terminal prints the gesture as [**Side-to-side**](https://github.com/Infineon/mtb-example-ml-gesture-classification/blob/master/images/side-to-side.gif), and the confidence increases past 97%.
+For best results, repeatedly perform one-foot-wide left-to-right movement in half-a-second each.

    **Figure 4.
 Side-to-side gesture**